#How to get your App token

 Confirm

-- Your test App is now connected with Akeneo PIM! 🔗
+- Your custom App is now connected with Akeneo PIM! 🔗

 Now that your App is connected, you can enjoy all the available App features from the Akeneo PXM Studio UI and test that your App works well.